mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 * The first pane emission resets the trigger, so the second speculative result is again produced 1 minute after "2" activity and contains activities from "0" to "3"
 * There is also a third early pane, with all already observed activities
 * The event time of the results is always the oldest observed event time plus the configured gap of ten minutes
+* The downstream steps in the pipeline get the speculative results even if the session has not been completed yet

 On-time result: